-YetaWF (pronounced "Yet Another Web Framework") is a new open source product, developed by Mike van der Meulen (Softel vdm, Inc.).
-It was used to develop and host the company's own site, the LinksWithPics service, the WEO Report service (now discontinued), this site and various other sites.
+YetaWF (pronounced "Yet Another Web Framework") is an open source product, developed by Mike van der Meulen (Softel vdm, Inc.).
+It was used to develop and host the company's own site, its new legal service Formulaws.com, RegistryUI.com (self-hosted Docker Registry with UI), ubackup.io (automated scheduled database backups), the www.LegacyFax.com fax service, the www.StatusPie.com Website Uptime Monitoring service, the LinksWithPics service, this site and various other sites.

-It builds on ASP.NET MVC 5 to create a web framework for developers.
-While it has many attributes commonly found in today's CMS like DotNetNuke, Umbraco, Drupal, etc., it instead focuses on rapid application development.
-Tightly integrating with Visual Studio 2013/2015, it lends itself to rapid module development, offering built-in BREAD (Browse, Read, Edit, Add, Delete) module generation, taking advantage of ASP.NET MVC, Data Annotation, Templated Helpers, UIHint and many other innovative features made possible by ASP.NET MVC and ASP.NET.
+It builds on .NET 5.0 and MVC to create a web framework/CMS for developers and is available on all platforms supported by .NET (Windows, Linux, Docker, etc.).
+While it has many attributes commonly found in many of today's content management systems (CMS), it instead focuses on rapid application development.
+Tightly integrating with Visual Studio Code and Visual Studio 2019, it lends itself to rapid module development, offering built-in BREAD (Browse, Read, Edit, Add, Delete) module generation, taking advantage of .NET, Data Annotation, UI Components, UIHint and many other innovative features made possible by .NET.
 Rather than being all things to all people, it narrowly focuses on offering 100% of the features that will satisfy most average websites and offers a platform for rapid custom development.